-(B) Documentation.
+(B) Documentation

-- In general, when granting an extension of status, USCIS will issue a Form I-797, Notice of Action. - The applicant continues in valid T nonimmigrant status with all the rights, privileges, and responsibilities provided to a T nonimmigrant. - Extensions of status based on a pending Form I-485 will be valid until USCIS makes a final decision on the Form I-485. - Extensions of status based on exceptional circumstances or a law enforcement need will be valid for a period of one year beginning on the date the T nonimmigrant status ends.
-In the case of an untimely filed Form I-539 after T nonimmigrant status has expired, the extension will be valid from the date the previous status expired and for one year from approval of the extension.
-Thus, the total length of the extension will be greater than one year if an untimely filed Form I-539 is approved. - Any employment authorization document (EAD) issued in connection with a pending Form I-485 will be issued using the (c)(9) eligibility code. - Any EAD issued in connection with an approved Form I-539 will be issued using the (a)(16) or (c)(25) eligibility code, as applicable. - Derivatives who have been granted an extension of status will also be issued a Form I-797 by regular mail.
+- In general, when granting an extension of status, USCIS will issue a Form I-797, Notice of Action. - The applicant continues in valid T nonimmigrant status with all the rights, privileges, and responsibilities provided to a T nonimmigrant. - Extensions of status based on a pending application for adjustment of status will be valid until USCIS makes a final decision on the application for adjustment of status.

-(C) Supporting evidence.
+- Extensions of status based on exceptional circumstances or a law enforcement need will be valid for a period of one year beginning on the date the T nonimmigrant status did or would end. - Any EAD issued with the Form I-485 is pending shall be issued using the (c)(9) eligibility code. - Any EAD issued with the Form I-539 shall be issued using the (a)(19) or (a)(20) eligibility code, as applicable. - Derivatives who file Form I-485, or when a principal files a Form I-539 requesting extension for derivatives in writing, will also be issued a Form I-797 in the same manner as the principal.

-- o If seeking an extension of status due to law enforcement need, an applicant must submit evidence demonstrating law enforcement need, such as a new Form I-914 Supplement B, Declaration of Law Enforcement Officer for Victims of Trafficking in Persons, or other evidence from law enforcement explaining that the presence of the T nonimmigrant is necessary to assist in the investigation or prosecution relating to human trafficking, and any other credible evidence. - If seeking an extension of status due to exceptional circumstances, an applicant must submit evidence demonstrating exceptional circumstances, such as an affirmative statement or any other credible evidence.
+(C) Supporting evidence:

-3. The AFM Transmittal Memoranda button is revised by adding, in numerical order, the following entry:
+- If seeking an extension of status due to law enforcement need, an applicant must submit a document from law enforcement, including a new Form I-914 Supplement B, certifying the presence of the T nonimmigrant is necessary to assist in the investigation or prosecution relating to human trafficking. - If seeking an extension of status due to exceptional circumstances, an applicant may submit an affirmative statement and any other credible evidence. - 3.
+The AFM Transmittal Memoranda button is revised by adding, in numerical order, the following entry:

-PM-602-0032.2 Chapter 39.1 and Provides guidance regarding extensions (10/04/2016) Chapter 39.2 of T and U nonimmigrant status for applicants for adjustment of status to lawful permanent residence
+Chapter 39.1(g)(3) and Chapter 39.2(g)(3) Provides guidance regarding extensions of T and U nonimmigrant status for applicants for adjustment of status to lawful permanent residence